williamtyn/jobin/README.md

 ## User Stories

-1. As a User I can register an account so that I can make a consultant request for my company.
+* As a User I can register an account so that I can make a consultant request for my company.
-Acceptance Criteria 1: I can register account with my email and own password.
-Acceptance Criteria 2: I can fill in the details of my company as company name and vat number.

-2. As a User I can make a consultant request so that partners know what I am searching for Acceptance Criteria 1: The information that i can fill in is: Title, role, period, startdate, locality, duties, demands, wishes and deadline.
+* As a User I can make a consultant request so that partners know what I am searching for.
-Acceptance Criteria 2: Startdate and deadline must be displayed with month, date, year.

-3. As a User I can see all my requests in an overview so that I have control and know the status of the requests Acceptance Criteria 1: When logging in i get redirected to the overview page.
+* As a User I can see all my requests in an overview so that I have control and know the status of the requests.
-Acceptance Criteria 2: In the overview i can see all my requests.
-Acceptance Criteria 3: In every request i can see presented candidates.

-4. As a User I can see when a partner has presented a consultant so that I can decide if I want to schedule an interview with the consultant
+* As a User I can see when a partner has presented a consultant so that I can decide if I want to schedule an interview with the consultant.
-Acceptance Criteria 1: In the overview I can see how many candidates that have been presented for the specific request.
-Acceptance Criteria 2: In request details I can see the presented candidate with name, price, summary, cv and offer.
-Acceptance Criteria 3: I can also contact the manager by email.

-5. As a User I can see contact information for the manager so that I can schedule an interview with the manager/consultant Acceptance Criteria 1: When a candidate is presented I can contact the manager bu email for schedule an interview.
+* As a User I can see contact information for the manager so that I can schedule an interview with the manager/consultant.
+* As a User I can Edit my requests so that the request displays the correct information in case of some changes are made.
+* As a User I can delete my request so that partners do not spend time presenting candidates if we have already found what we are looking for.

+* As a User/Partner I can see information about the website/tool so that I understand why i should register an account.
-6. As a Partner I can register an account so that I can see consultant requests from companies Acceptance Criteria 1: Register account with my own password.
+* As a Partner I can register an account so that I can see consultant requests from companies.
-Acceptance Criteria 2: Add details of my company with company name and vat number.

-7. As a Partner I can see the details of the request so that I can present the right consultant Acceptance Criteria 1: When I click the request i can see details about what the company is asking for.
+* As a Partner I can see the details of the request so that I can present the right consultant.

-8. As a Partner I can present a consultant with their CV, price, and conditions so that I can show the company that we have a solution for them
+* As a Partner I can present a consultant with their CV, price, and conditions so that I can show the company that we have a solution for them.
-Acceptance Criteria 1: On the request details i can choose to present a candidate.
-Acceptance Criteria 2: I can upload CV and offer in pdf format.
-Acceptance Criteria 3: I can fill in the price for consultant by the hour.

-9. As a Admin I can view details about users and partners so that I know who uses our tool Acceptance Criteria 1: In adminpanel i can see a list of all registered accounts.
+* As a Admin I can view details about users and partners so that I know who uses our tool.
-Acceptance Criteria 2: If i click on the account i can see if they are a user or partner.

-10. As a Admin I can see a full list of ongoing requests so that I can contact new companies that may have these consultants Acceptance Criteria 1: In adminpanel i can see a list of every request in the database.
+* As a Admin I can see a full list of ongoing requests so that I can contact new companies that may have these consultants.
-Acceptance Criteria 2: I can see every detail of the request including contact information.

-14. As a User/Partner I can see information about the website/tool so that I understand why i should register an account Acceptance Criteria 1: When i go to the homepage I can see information about the service Immediately.
-Acceptance Criteria 2: The homepage is user-friendly and i understand the content and information.

-15. As a User I can Edit my requests so that the request displays the correct information in case of some changes are made Acceptance Criteria 1: On the overview I can click on changing the request.
-Acceptance Criteria 2: The change are made immediately and updates my request.

-16. As a User I can delete my request so that partners do not spend time presenting candidates if we have already found what we are looking for
-Acceptance Criteria 1: On the overview I can click on delete the request.
-Acceptance Criteria 2: The change are made immediately and deletes my request.

-### User Stories not done
-11. As a User I can Add my company logo to my request so that companies can clearly see which company I represent.
-Acceptance Criteria 1: As a User i can add my logo in my user profile and the logo will be displayed for companies in the request.

-12. As a User I get a notice on my email when I have new candidates presented so that I have control and can act as fast as possible
-Acceptance Criteria 1: When candidate is presented a notice is sent automatic to the users registered email.

-13. As a Partner I get a notice on my email when a new request is added in my town so that I can act and start working on presenting a candidate
-Acceptance Criteria 1: When a new new request exists i get a email with notice of that request.
-Acceptance Criteria 2: Partner can choose which email the notice should go to.

 ## Wireframe